Dedicated to my Cali

 So for a little over 11 yrs I had the privilege of having one of the most amazing dogs I've ever owned or been around.
 She did so many things that just surprised me.

-- We went in and out of Mexico frequently and I had to tack her vet signed papers showing she was up to date on her rabies vaccination (I called it her passport).
+- We went in and out of Mexico frequently and I had to take her vet signed papers showing she was up to date on her rabies vaccination (I called the paper her passport).
 Coming back across the border agent always asked my citizenship and I'd say US.
-Several times the different border agents would ask Cali her citizenship and every time she would bark twice; once for the U and once for the S. The first few times it shocked me, but after that I realized she was doing it intentionally....and of course the border agents & I just cracked up.
+Several times the different border agents would ask Cali her citizenship and every time she would bark twice; once for the U and once for the S. The first few times it shocked me and the border agents, but after that I realized she was doing it intentionally....and of course the border agents & I just cracked up.

 - On the index page of this section of my site there are pictures of her with an infant.
-Jena is my friend's granddaughter, and she had been having trouble for a few months learning how to get up and crawl.
-She kept falling back in to spread eagle.
-Cali spent two hours intensely teaching Jena with tremendous patience how to crawl.
+Jena is my friend's granddaughter.
+Jena had been having trouble for awhile learning how to get up and crawl.
+She kept falling back in to a spread eagle position.
+Cali spent two hours intensely teaching Jena, with tremendous patience, how to crawl.
 And did it successfully.
 (A few mths earlier she taught Jena how to turn over as she just wasn't getting it.)

-- Several children live in an apartment building a few blocks from where we lived.
-They would see me walking Cali and thought she ws so cute; especially after being groomed with her bows, but they were all scared of dogs.
+- Several children live in an apartment building several few blocks from where we lived.
+They would see me walking Cali and thought she ws so cute; especially after being groomed with the bows in her hair, but they were all scared of dogs.
 They wanted to be brave and pet her, but their fear was strong.
-Cali would walk towards them in sloooooow motion and the moment one of the children took a step back Cali would face me and lay down.
-It took a few times before I realized why she was doing that; she knew they were afraid of her mouth so turned around to let them know she wasn't going to bit them.
+Cali would walk towards them in sloooooow motion and the moment one of the children took a step back Cali would turn around, facing me, and lay down.
+It took a few times before I realized why she was doing that; she knew they were afraid of her mouth so turned around to let them know she wasn't going to bite them.
 After a few more weeks one of the little girls said she wanted to pet Cali.
 I told her when she does Cali would lay down and roll over because she loves her tummy scratched (I really didn't want the girl to get scared when Cali moved).
 The girl wanted to so bad, but was still hesitate.
 So I told the children Cali was ticklish and when I began petting her she of course laid down and rolled over.
 So I began scratching her tummy and of course her legs started moving.
 I scratched Cali on both sides of her tummy and both legs took off and I asked the children "doesn't she look like she is riding a bicycle?".
-They all laughed because she did.
+They all laughed because dogs do look that that when you scratch their tummis.
 After just a couple of more weeks all the children were touching Cali, which she really loved.
 Then the kids started walking her with me; they took turns holding her leash.
 They couldn't leave their block so we walked up and down the same block so each child could have a turn holding the leash.
-We did this every single day. and it did my heart good to know these children were no longer afraid and Cali was to thank for it.
+We did this every single day and it did my heart good to know these children were no longer afraid of dogs and Cali was to thank for it.

 When I adopted Tashi these same children were not hesitant at all about taking turns walking him, too.
 It gave me such joy and their parents, also.
 It is so sad when a child is afraid of a dog, who would never harm them.
 So my little Cali was on a mission to make sure any child in our neighborhood would not be afraid of her or Tashi and she succeeded extremely well.

-- there are so many stories about the unusual things she did; especially when it came to children.
-But now it is so sad without her.
-I have Tashi and we now have Sasé but Cali is oh so missed.
+- There are so many other stories about the unusual things she did; especially when it came to children.
+But now Tashi and I are so sad without her.
+I have Tashi; but Cali is oh so missed by both of us.
 Like I said I never had a dog like her in my life nor have I ever met one like her.

 She was was a true blessing to myself and everyone she came in contact with.
 Now it is with tremendous sadness that I am writing this page 2 yrs after she passed and the sadness still weighs heavy on my heart.